carusargus/hello-world/README.md

 Hello Humans,

-This is strictly for humans who are non telepathic.
+This is strictly for humans who are non telepathic@!